Originally Web posted Wednesday, 27 May 2009.

 One popular alternative method involves carefully drilling an access hole into the rotor housing.
 Another, a variant of the methods above, uses vacuum to assist pulling out what’s inside the rotor.

-If you want to follow the current state of relubrication art, including the techniques mentioned in that last paragraph, i know of no better place than the Clock Talk Forum > Telechron & G.E.
+If you want to follow the current state of relubrication art, including the techniques mentioned in that last paragraph, i know of no better place than the Telechron Forums > Telechron & G.E.
 Clocks.
-(Not sure what happened to the old forum or if any of its content will ever come back.)
-Especially the topic “My rotor rejuvination machine - need some more bad rotors”.
+Try a search on (no quotes) “rejuvenat” (note that this is a stem for both rejuvenate and rejuvenating) and you should find some illuminating (and likely more recent and/or informed) results.